What is the space now?

 People – including people with buggies and who use wheelchairs – move along the Castle walls with views that make sense of the city defences and of the shape of the Castle. #GatheringPlace #GatheringHeritage #GatheringOnTheMove

-People enjoy the peace because electric infrastructure is built in so there is no need for pop up vans or performances to use generators. #GatheringPlace
+People enjoy the peace because electrical infrastructure is built in so there is no need for pop up vans or performances to use generators. #GatheringPlace

-People visit the Last Drop – the last place people in York were hung –and it acts as a place for reflection and remembering. #GatheringPlace #GatheringHeritage
+People visit the Last Drop – the last place people in York were hanged – and it acts as a place for reflection and remembering. #GatheringPlace #GatheringHeritage

 The Eye of York: Design Challenges

 The design of this space needs to respond to various challenges:-